nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 Default: `('127.0.0.1', '::1')`

 A list of IP addresses recognized as internal to the system, used to control the display of debugging output.
-For example, the debugging toolbar will be viewable only when a client is accessing Nautobot from one of the listed IP addresses (and [`DEBUG`](#debug) is true).
+For example, the [Django debugging toolbar](https://django-debug-toolbar.readthedocs.io/), if installed, will be viewable only when a client is accessing Nautobot from one of the listed IP addresses (and [`DEBUG`](#debug) is true).

 ---